denis-shienkov/vscode-qbs/docs/profiles.md

 $ qbs setup-toolchains --detect
 ```

+* Also from the command palette in VS Code, run the
+**QBS: Detect Profiles** command.

 In this case, QBS will automatically detect the toolchainn architecture,
 the toolchain version, the compiler paths, and on this basis will
 automatically generate the profiles with unique names.